 People who have this mutation are born with it.
 One or both of your parents passed it on to you.

-If only one of your parents had this gene glitch, you’re two to three times more likely to have a DVT than someone without it.
+If only one of your parents had this genetic mutation, you’re two to three times more likely to have a DVT than someone without it.
 If both parents had it, which is rare, your risk rises even more.

 Even so, most people who have the mutation won’t ever get a DVT.